 01. - If you want to display the date (with leading zero), write

-02. - If you want to display hours in 24-hour format with a leading zero, write
+02. - If you want to display the hour in 24-hour format (with a leading zero), write

-15. - If you want to display minutes with a leading zero, write
+15. - If you want to display the minutes (with a leading zero), write

-04. - If you want to display the number of seconds with a leading zero, write
+04. - If you want to display the seconds (with a leading zero), write

-05. - If you want to display the full name of the week, write
+05. - If you want to display the full name of the day of the week, write

 Some common format examples: